-The Centre for Ageing Better will work with and support places to systematically apply evidence, learn from each other and develop and test innovative new approaches.
+We will work with and support places that want to embrace this opportunity to systematically apply evidence, learn from each other and develop and test innovative new approaches.

 - Adopting and implementing evidence of what works to improve later life for local people

 - Designing and testing innovative approaches to tackling inequalities in later life

 - Harnessing resources and ideas from different people and organisations in order to respond to specific local issues and challenges